Getting Started with Databricks for Big Data Analysis

 - Create a new notebook from the workspace UI.

-To run your notebooks, you need a Spark cluster:
+To run your notebooks, you need Spark compute:

 - Go to the